 The service site model analysis represents business relationships where parties both register their demand and the supply.
 This allows the database at its heart to evaluate both demand and supply and thus operate a system to match one with the other.

 The Water Distribution System

 The analysis of the water distribution system aims to model a water system starting from source (rain) to a valley system and out onto the sea.
-It considers this most integrated of natural systems as describeable with discrete system boundaries.
+It considers this most integrated of natural systems as describable with discrete system boundaries.

 Model of the French Social Security System

 The French social security system is quite visible to users and lends itself well to analysis.
-We examine the physical and financial relationships between users and professionals, and some consideration of independant but integrated actors such as pharmaceutical companies.
+We examine the physical and financial relationships between users and professionals, and some consideration of independent but integrated actors such as pharmaceutical companies.

 The Compuprod Case Study

 The Compuprod case study deals with the analysis of relationships between actors across the supply chain and discusses some of the justification for transversal systems such as an ERP and the information requirements of actors.